zanderhavgaard/talk-building-a-scalable-cloud-native-training-platform/slides.md

 - The **rationale** behind the design and architecture of our new infrastructure.

-- The **open-source technologies** that power our platform, including EKS, eksctl, sysbox, cri-o, task, helm, karpenter, external-dns, lb-controller, cowsay, and more.
+- The **open-source technologies** that power our platform.

-- The **rapid MVP development** of our platform in just two weeks, enabled by cloud-native technologies and AI tools.
+- The **rapid MVP development** of our platform in just two weeks --> enabled by cloud-native technologies and AI tools.

 - How we **tested it in production**: delivering a DevOps summer course at the University of Southern Denmark (SDU) to nearly 100 students.